-Furthermore, we work to expand career pathways by connecting employers to training programs that integrate work-based learning and apprenticeships, offering participants hands-on experience while earning valuable credentials.
+Furthermore, we work to expand career pathways by connecting employers to training programs that integrate work-based learning and apprenticeships, offering participants handson experience while earning valuable credentials.
 The continuous expansion of career pipelines is another important focus, ensuring that eligible candidates are identified, assessed, and enrolled in training programs that meet the needs of local businesses.
 Our commitment to collaboration across stakeholders-including employers, educational institutions, workforce development organizations, and community-based partners-ensures that career pathways are continuously updated to reflect both labor market demands and technological advancements.
 Through the integration and coordination of services, particularly in our region's diverse sectors, we are able to streamline efforts and provide tailored support to both rural and metropolitan areas.
-This holistic approach not only improves career pathways but also ensures that individuals are equipped with the skills and experience necessary to thrive in high-demand industries. (pg.101-102) & (pg.112-113)
+This holistic approach not only improves career pathways but also ensures that individuals are equipped with the skills and experience necessary to thrive in high-demand industries.

+(Pg.100-102 & 113-115)